vivekseth/basic-web-app/readme.md

 * Build out star wars data explorer app

-* Use a React UI kit
+* Use a React UI kit (bootstrap-react)

 * Add login support to app (abilty to favorite characters and films)

-* How does react-router worth with authentication?
+* How does react-router work with authentication?
 If a user is logged in, a path may look different.

 * Use server-side rendering

-* Unify node_modules for server and client

 * Server-size hot-reload

 * Optimize request to render time

 * Split up app into multiple components

+* [DONE] Unify node_modules for server and client

 * [DONE] Use an API to feed real data to app (star wars)